 Cooling by free air convection

 Fully encapsulated with IP67 level for pin and wire style

 Non-potted, optional conformal coating for SMD style

 MOSFET and LDD driver boards both connects directly to the main board.
 Also additional power supply is required for both boards to supply power to the LEDs.
 Power supply voltage and current must be selected according to the selected LED lighting type, voltage and consumed current.
 If you already have complete LED lighting system which is fed from the wall socket, then you can connect it to the any DEVICE1-DEVICE8 outlets.
 But then you will lose ability to control LED brightness using controller and you will only have the ability to switch your LEDs OFF or ON at the time, set by you.

 All LEDs will loose their light output during life time.
 The lifetime of a LED module is defined as the time it takes until its light output, or lumen maintenance, reaches 70% of the initial output.
 Lifetime hardly depends on LED crystal working temperature.
 Those two variables are inversely proportional: high temperature means short life time and vice versa.
 Below is the graph which illustrates how life time vs temperature dependency:

 There is no a temperature threshold below which LEDs will serve forever and their light output will remain stable.
 So you must keep LEDs as cool as possible.
 For this purpose LED temperature sensor can be connected to the controller.
+Sensor is based on NTC thermistor.
+It has metal lug with 4,2mm hole, so sensor can be attached to LED radiator with a screw.
 Sensor will measure LED radiator temperature.
 Controller can generate alarm when LED temperature is too high.
 User can adjust alarm temperature threshold level from 30°C to 95°C. Also controller can activate LED radiator fan when radiator temperature becomes to high.
 User can adjust desired temperature level from from 30°C to 95°C.